Ad Copy For Real Estate PPC Campaigns | 8 Tips to Get You More Clicks!

 15 headlines with 30 characters for each headline.

-4 descriptions lines with 90 characters for each description.
+4 description lines with 90 characters for each description.

 Option to pin your headlines and descriptions in specific positions of your ads.